mspass-team/mspass/docs/source/user_manual/CRUD_operations.rst

     db=Database(dbclient, 'database_name', db_schema='wf_Seismogram')

-If your workflow requires reading both TimeSeries and Seismogram data, you should create two handles with one using the wf_TimeSeries and the other using the wf_Seismogram schema.
+If your workflow requires reading both TimeSeries and Seismogram data, best practice (i.e. it isn't required but a good idea) would be to create two handles with one using the wf_TimeSeries and the other using the wf_Seismogram schema.

 Create